chriskrycho/v5.chriskrycho.com/site/pages/about.md

 ### A writer

-Since college, I have written—primarily on various iterations of chriskrycho.com, but also occasionally at [Mere Orthodoxy], and since January 2018 also in [my newsletter].
+Since college, I have written—a *lot*—primarily on various iterations of chriskrycho.com, but also occasionally at [Mere Orthodoxy], and between January 2018 and June 2020 also in [my newsletter].
 I increasingly conceive of my public writing along two axes:

 [Mere Orthodoxy]: https://mereorthodoxy.com
 [my newsletter]: https://buttondown.email/chriskrycho